thomashazekamp/CA117/README.md

-# ca117
+# CA117
 All CA117 python files are from year 1, semester 2 labs.
-All CA117 txt files are inputs used while testing.
+This repo has weekly lab tasks & bucketlists (larger problems).